masif2002/vue-notes/README.md

 * If there are multiple _slots_ in UserComponent, we target the slot with the name from the parent component, `#userrr` in this case.
 If it is not a named slot, then it would be the _default_ slot (`#default`)

 ### Slot Props
 * You can have _slot_ props, which can be accessed by the parent component.
-In the above example, `user` is a slot
+In the above example, `user` is a slot prop

 ## Conditional Rendering
 ```html